-The Corps of Armourer-Sergeants was renamed the Military Store Staff Corps (MSSC) in 1865 and extended to all other ranks.
+These two units were supplemented by the Military Store Staff Corps (MSSC) in 1865 which provided other ranks.
 In 1869 the MSSC’s transport and supply functions were transferred to the new Army Service Corps and the Military Store Department was renamed the Control Department.

 The 1870s saw further reorganisation.
 In 1875 the Control Department was split into the Ordnance Store Department (OSD), the Commissariat and Transport Department and the Pay Sub-Department.
 Two years later the MSSC was transferred wholesale to the Army Service Corps as that unit’s Ordnance Store Branch.

-The Branch was then renamed the Ordnance Store Corps in 1881 and the Army Ordnance Corps in 1896.
+The Branch was then renamed the Ordnance Store Corps in 1881 and in 1895 it absorbed the Corps of Armourer-Sergeants.
+The Corps was renamed the Army Ordnance Corps in 1896.
 The latter year also saw the OSD renamed the Army Ordnance Department.

 These campaigns required the support of large numbers of troops, animals and equipment in hostile environments.
 The ordnance units created a well-developed system of stores dumps and repair facilities along extended lines-of-communication.